dariopalladino/laravel-dockers/README.md

 To change image configurations or increase PHP version, edit the Dockerfile and run the docker-compose command with --build option.

 ### PHP FPM image
-PHP is based on version 7.2.
-I'll be adding the option to switch to version 7.4
+PHP is based on version 7.2 and 7.4
-- Standard modules installed are: curl, gd, bcmath, zip, bz2, pdo, pdo_pgsql, simplexml, opcache, sockets, mbstring, pcntl, xsl, pspell, opcache, pdo_mysql
+- Standard modules installed are: curl, gd, bcmath, zip, bz2, pdo, pdo_pgsql, simplexml, opcache, sockets, mbstring, pcntl, xsl, pspell, tokenize, pdo_sqlite, pdo_mysql
 - Extra modules installed are:
 Xdebug, Imagick, Redis

 ### Note
-I use these images for personal purposes for a development enviromnet.
-With some small enhancements, this architecture can be used also for productive environments.
+I use these images for personal purposes on a development enviromnets.
+With some small tweacks, this architecture can be used for productive environments as well.

 - I'll be adding MySQL Cluster with two nodes and a master node.
 - I'll be adding Fail2Ban on the Nginx image
 - I'll be improving Cerbot management.
 In the current version, this implementation is not completed and therefore, not ready for a productive environment.
-- I'll be adding the NPM image for frontend dependency management.

 ### Images
 - PHP FPM on Alpine 3.8 ready for Laravel